 Key: Crisis Alerts · Active Emergencies

-Powerful Cyclone Phailin struck on October 12, bringing powerful winds, major storm surges and torrential rain to the east coast of India.
+Powerful Cyclone Phailin struck on October 12, 2013, bringing powerful winds, major storm surges and torrential rain to the east coast of India.
 More than 800,000 fled their homes in one of the largest evacuations ever to take place in India.
 AmeriCares India had pre-positioned relief supplies for distribution.
-In addition, AmeriCares is delivering water purification supplies.
-A medical team, led by an AmeriCares staff physician, is providing medical care for survivors.
+In addition, AmeriCares delivered water purification supplies and a medical team, led by an AmeriCares staff physician, provided medical care for survivors.

 Insurgent activity and unrest in the Central African Republic (CAR) has toppled the government, leading to the displacement of thousands of people and a disruption in basic health care.
 To help restore access to health care for families affected by the violence, AmeriCares has shipped emergency medical kits to restock clinics and hospitals where medicines are in short supply

-Catastrophic flooding sparked by heavy monsoon rains has stranded and displaced thousands in Northern India—with the worst impact in the state of Uttarakhand.
-Our India team has shipped medical supplies and conducted more than 50 health camps for survivors, with more camps scheduled.
-Help AmeriCares respond to the catastrophic flooding in Northern India »
+Catastrophic flooding sparked by heavy monsoon rains stranded and displaced thousands in Northern India—with the worst impact in the state of Uttarakhand.
+Our India team shipped medical supplies and conducted more than 50 health camps for survivors.

-A massive, violent tornado carved a path of destruction on the south side of Oklahoma City on Monday, May 20, ripping apart homes and other buildings in a densely populated area.
-Our emergency response team has provided emergency shipments in the immediate aftermath of the disaster and funding to address health care needs of survivors during the recovery process.
+A massive, violent tornado carved a path of destruction on the south side of Oklahoma City on May 20, 2013 ripping apart homes and other buildings in a densely populated area.
+Our emergency response team provided emergency shipments in the immediate aftermath of the disaster and has supported projects to address health care needs of survivors during the recovery process.

-The brutal civil war in Syria has emerged as one of the world’s most urgent humanitarian crises, We continue to provide medical and humanitarian relief to local organizations best positioned to help victims of the crisis.
+The brutal civil war in Syria, in its fourth year, is one of the world’s most urgent humanitarian crises, We continue to provide medical and humanitarian relief to local organizations best positioned to help victims of the crisis.